opalco/opalco-style-guide/README.md

 These points outline the basic format every file should follow.

-- Comment on top of file stating "This file is licensed under the \_\_\_ License.
+- Comment on top of file stating "This code is licensed under the \_\_\_ License.
 View LICENSE at the root of the project for more info."
-- Spaces instead of tabs
+- Use spaces instead of tabs
-- 2 spaces instead of 4
+- Use 2 spaces instead of 4
 - Before each commit, clippy is required to be ran before being pushed
 - If a function call's arguments don't all fit on one line, break them apart
 - Parentheses should NOT have internal padding
-- LF line endings
+- Use LF line endings

 ## **Comments**